-During a review of the 2024-2025 Free Application for Federal Student Aid (FAFSA), we have found what we believe to be IRS discrepancies that may need to be corrected before we can complete our review.
+During a review of your 2024-2025 Free Application for Federal Student Aid, FAFSA, we have found what we believe to be IRS discrepancies that may need to be corrected before we can process your application.
 Please understand that this is a U.S. Department of Education policy we must comply with when reviewing files selected for further verification.